ljharb/safe-publish-latest/README.md

 ## Usage

-Add "safe-publish-latest" to your `package.json`'s "prepublish" script.
+Add "safe-publish-latest" to your `package.json`'s "prepublish" script, and install `in-publish`.

 It will only activate during an actual `npm publish` - it will silently do nothing during installs, and will error when run directly.